We use cookies. Find out more about it here. By continuing to browse this site you are agreeing to our use of cookies.

 • Develop novel metal and dielectric thin films and processes for next-generation heat-assisted magnetic recording heads.

-• Conduct detailed studies of material properties using microstructural, chemical, electrical and thermal/mechanical test methods.
+• Conduct detailed studies of material properties using microstructural, chemical, electrical, and thermal/mechanical test methods.

 • Mature baseline vacuum deposition processes to enable transfer into volume manufacturing.

-• Work with deposition and metrology capital equipment suppliers to define hardware paths needed for advanced capability and manufacturability.
+• Work with deposition and metrology equipment suppliers to define hardware paths needed for advanced capability and manufacturability.

 About you: